Below are listed three societies and associations that group researchers and others interested in the field of (western) medieval studies.

 The Korean Society for Western Medieval History

 This society is the center of the medieval studies in South Korea.
 Founded in May 1996, it now includes the majority of medievalists working at research institutes in South Korea and abroad.
-It issues four times a year its official journal, Journal of Western Medieval History (SŎYANG CHUNGSESA YŎNGU), and holds regularly its colloquia, discussion forums and conferences.
-It has also organized the Korean-Japanese Symposium on Medieval History of Europe the first meeting of which was held 1988.
+It issues twice a year its official journal, Journal of Western Medieval History (SŎYANG CHUNGSESA YŎNGU), and holds regularly its colloquia, discussion forums and conferences.
+It has also organizes the Korean-Japanese Symposium on Medieval History of Europe the first meeting of which was held 1988.
 It has been inviting renowned foreign researchers as well, constantly widening and strengthening its international network.
 The web site includes contributions to the journal and papers read in its meetings and conferences (in Korean, English, German, French).

 The Korean Society of Medieval Philosophy (Societas Philosophiae Mediaevalis Coreana)

 The Koran Society of Medieval Philosophy was founded in 2003.
 Notwithstanding its short history this society is rapidly growing as center of the studies of medieval philosophy in Korea, issuing its official annual journal, Medieval Philosophy, and organizing conferences and discussion forums.
 The articles published in the journal, the majority of which is written in Corean with an English summary, are available on the Corean website RISS.

 Medieval and Early Modern English Studies Association of Korea